 - Hawaiian Slider Rolls

-- Season the pork loin with 3 tablespoons of Big Daddy’s Rib Rub
+- Firstly, season the pork loin with 3 tablespoons of Big Daddy’s Rib Rub

 - Pour the can of beer and the 1/4 cup of water into your pressure cooker.

 - Place the pork loin into the pressure cooker and place on the meat setting for 40 minutes.
-De-pressurize and remove the lid when the time is up.
+Then de-pressurize and remove the lid when the time is up.

 - Slice your yellow onion into thin rings.
-Add it to the pressure cooker.
-Re-start your pressure cooker on the meat setting for an additional 10 minutes.
+Then add it to the pressure cooker.
+Lastly, re-start your pressure cooker on the meat setting for an additional 10 minutes.
 De-pressurize and remove the lid when the time is up.

 - Remove the pork loin and let it rest.
 Use a slotted spoon to remove the onions.

-- After the meat has rested 10 minutes, take a knife and carefully chop it into finely chopped barbecue.
+- After the meat has rested 10 minutes, take a knife then carefully chop it into finely chopped barbecue.
 Chop the onions as well.
-Stir in your barbecue sauce of choice at this point.
+Lastly, stir in your barbecue sauce of choice at this point.
 If you’d like the bbq sauce a little thinner, you can add a tablespoon or two of the liquid from the pressure cooker.

 - Toast a Hawaiian roll.
-Add a couple big tablespoons of bbq pork.
+Then add a couple big tablespoons of bbq pork.
 Add a tablespoon of Pittsburgh style cole slaw.

-This recipe is a fantastic make-ahead meal to take to a cookout or party.
+This BBQ pork sliders recipe is a fantastic make-ahead meal to take to a cookout or party.
 It’s also great to serve the pulled pork over nachos for a game day treat.

 Feel free to experiment with your own bbq sauce and serving methods.
 Please do share with me how this recipe works for you!